Isotropic covariance functions on graphs and their edges: Introduction

 \section{Introduction}

-Linear networks are used to model a wide variety of non-Euclidean spaces occurring in applied statistical problems involving river networks, road networks, and dendrite networks, see e.g.\ \cite{cressie:frey:harch:smith:06}, \cite{hoef:peterson:theobald:06}, \cite{hoef:peterson:10}, \cite{okabe:sugihara:12}, and \cite{baddeley:rubak:turner:15}.
+Linear networks are used to model a wide variety of non-Euclidean spaces occurring in applied statistical problems involving river networks, road networks, and dendrite networks, see e.g.\ \cite{cressie:frey:harch:smith:06}, \cite{cressie1997spatio}, \cite{gardner2003predicting}, \cite{hoef:peterson:theobald:06}, \cite{hoef:peterson:10}, \cite{okabe:sugihara:12}, and \cite{baddeley:rubak:turner:15}.
 However, the problem of developing valid random field models over networks is a decidedly difficult task.
-Compared to what is known for Euclidean spaces---where the results of Bochner and Schonberg allow practitioners to develop stationary Gaussian random fields using covariance functions, see e.g.\ \cite{yaglom1987book}---the corresponding results for linear networks are few and far between.
+Compared to what is known for Euclidean spaces -- where the results of Bochner and Schoenberg characterize the class of all stationary covariance functions, see e.g.\ \cite{yaglom1987book} -- the corresponding results for linear networks are few and far between.
 Even the fundamental notion of a stationary covariance function is, at best, ambiguous for linear networks.
 However, the notion of an isotropic covariance function can be made precise by requiring the function to depend only on a metric defined over the linear network.
 Often the easiest choice for such a metric is given by the length of the shortest path connecting two points, i.e., the geodesic metric.
 Still there are no general results which establish when a given function generates a valid isotropic covariance function with respect to this metric.
-Indeed, \cite{baddeley-et-al:17} concluded that spatial point process models on a linear network with a pair correlation function which is only depending on shortest path distance "may be quite rare".
+Indeed, \cite{baddeley-et-al:17} concluded that spatial point process models on a linear network with a pair correlation function which is only depending on shortest path distance \lq\lq may be quite rare".